codesquadnest/tesla-smart-charger/README.md

    - `teslaVehicleId`: Vehicle ID obtained from the Tesla API.
    - `teslaAccessToken`: Access token obtained from the Tesla API.
    - `teslaRefreshToken`: Refresh token obtained from the Tesla API.
+   - `teslaHttpProxy`: HTTP proxy to use when connecting to the Tesla API.
+   - `teslaClientId`: Client ID obtained from the Tesla API.

    The configuration file is located at `config.json` and should look like this:
    ```json